 These standard bottom-up evaluation semantics are extended to compute a minimal height proof tree for each tuple.
 Our extended semantics store proof annotations alongside the original tuples.
-In particular, for each tuple, the annotations are the height of the minimal height proof tree, and a number denoting the rule which generated the tuple.
+In particular, for each tuple, the annotations are the height of the minimal height proof tree, and a number denoting the rule that generated the tuple.
 By using this extra information, we can efficiently generate minimal height proof trees to answer provenance queries (see Section 3.3).

 In the context of semi-naïve evaluation, and in particular the precedence graph optimization, we describe the provenance evaluation strategy here for a single fixpoint computation (i.e., a single stratum).
-The resulting correctness properties translate directly to the evaluation of the full Datalog specification since correctness holds for every stratum in the evaluation.
+The resulting correctness properties translate directly to the evaluation of the full Datalog specification, since correctness holds for every stratum in the evaluation.

 The rule number annotation is easily computed during bottom-up evaluation.
-With bottom-up evaluation, a new tuple t is generated if there is a rule $\rho_k : R(X) := R_1(X_1), \ldots, R_n(X_n), \psi(X_1, \ldots, X_n)$ and a set of tuples $t_1, \ldots, t_n$ such that $t := t_1, \ldots, t_n$ forms a valid instantiation of the above rule.
-If this is the case, we say that the rule firing of $\rho_k$ generates t, and thus the identifier $\rho(t) = k$ is stored as the rule number annotation for t.
-In this way, for each tuple, we track which rule is fired to generate that tuple.
+With bottomup evaluation, a new tuple t is generated if there is a rule $\rho_k : R(X) := R_1(X_1), \ldots, R_n(X_n)$ , $\psi(X_1, \ldots, X_n)$ and a set of tuples $t_1, \ldots, t_n$ such that $t := t_1, \ldots, t_n$ forms a valid instantiation of the above rule.
+If this is the case, then the rule firing of $\rho_k$ generates t, and thus the identifier